-where $\sigma{y\hat{y}}^2$ represents covariance between y and $\hat{y}$ , $\sigma_y^2$ represents variance of y, $\sigma{\hat{y}}$ represents variance of $\hat{y}$ , $\mu_y$ represents mean value of y and $\mu{\hat{y}}$ represents mean value of $\hat{y}$ .
+where $\sigma{y\hat{y}}^2$ represents covariance between y and \hat{y} , σ_y^2 represents variance of y, $\sigma{\hat{y}}$ represents variance of \hat{y} , μ_y represents mean value of y and $\mu{\hat{y}}$ represents mean value of \hat{y} .

-C. Performances and discussion
+4.3 Performances and discussion

 A large number of studies put emphases on the improvement of performance on the task of emotion recognition.
-TABLE 2 summarizes the state-of-the-art of emotion recognition in terms of modality, year of publication, benchmark datasets, metrics and performance.
-Fig. 5 illustrates the distribution of quantity of papers on each dataset.
+TABLE 2 summarizes the state-of-the-art of emotion recognition in multimodal data in terms of modality, year of publication, benchmark datasets, metrics and performance.

+Similarly, TABLE 3 summarizes the state-of-the-art of emotion recognition in unimodal data.
+Fig. 10 illustrates the distribution of quantity of papers on each dataset.
 The statistical results show that IEMOCAP, MELD and OMG rank the top three in terms of frequency of use.
-Consequently, Fig. 6 displays the performances of models proposed in recent three years on three tri-modal datasets: IEMOCAP, MELD and OMG, where metric is plotted on the horizontal x-axis against modality is plotted on the vertical Y-axis for the convenience that readers can clearly see the research trend for emotion recognition on these datasets.
-Note that in IEMOCAP, 6 classes(anger, happiness, sadness, neutral, excitement and frustration) of discrete categories are considered in Fig. 6(a) for the convenience of comparison of state-of-the-art frameworks.
-Meanwhile, there are also some studies that consider 4 classes(anger, happiness, sadness, neutral) and merge happiness and excitement categories into the single happiness category to alleviate the variance caused by ambiguous annotations, which is shown as Fig. 6(b).
-It can be found from TABLE 2 that the most commonly used metrics for discrete emotion labels are ACC, uACC, F1 and uF1, and that for continuous emotion labels is CCC.
-However, for discrete emotion reccognition, some studies only use part of ACC, uACC, F1 and uF1, which makes it difficult for readers to directly compare performances of studies using different metrics.
-We expect that the future research will comprehensively apply the metrics to the experiment.
-We can also find that more emotion recognition methods based on multimodal fusion are proposed and achieve good performances.
-Meanwhile, the trend of research of emotion recognition based on unimodality is still positive, especially SERs and TERs are also research hotspots in recent years.
-Consequently, more innovative research is expected to be put forward.
+Consequently, Fig. 11 displays the performances of models proposed in recent three years on three tri-modal datasets: IEMOCAP, MELD and OMG, where metric is plotted on the horizontal x-axis against modality is plotted on the vertical Y-axis for the convenience that readers can clearly see the research trend for emotion recognition on these datasets.
+Note that in IEMOCAP, 6 classes(anger, happiness, sadness, neutral, excitement and frustration) of discrete categories are considered in Fig. 11(a) for the convenience of comparison of state-of-the-art frameworks.
+Meanwhile, there are also some studies that consider 4 classes(anger, happiness, sadness, neutral) and merge happiness and excitement categories into the single happiness category to alleviate the variance caused by ambiguous annotations, which is shown as Fig. 11(b).